eSolia/eSolia_2018/content/page/planned-power-outage-it-management/index.en.md

 ### What Happens During

 We have found while stewarding so many of these power outages, that there are invariably problems in 90% of cases.
 Some piece of equipment breaks or starts giving errors.
-It's a good exercise, in that you want the break to occur while you're watching it, but it's frustrating nonetheless.
+It's a good exercise, in that you would rather have the break occur while you're watching it, but it's frustrating nonetheless.
 If we are there helping, we can also deal with the issues.

 Time is usually tight, but we often take the opportunity to execute a change request.
 It could be removing old equipment or cable from the rack, or mounting new equipment.
 Or taking the opportunity to upgrade device firmware.